 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-Upper Respiratory Infection In Children, Ambulatory Care
+Upper Respiratory Infection in Children

 An upper respiratory infection